ibm-cloud-architecture/cloudpak-for-applications/README.md

 The result will be:
 - An [ImageStream](https://docs.openshift.com/container-platform/3.11/dev_guide/managing_images.html) for the application image.
 This will be populated by the Jenkins Pipeline
-- An ImageStream for WebSphere Liberty which will pull down the latest version of the `openliberty/open-liberty:springBoot2-ubi-min` image and will monitor DockerHub for any updates.
+- An ImageStream for Open Liberty which will pull down the latest version of the `openliberty/open-liberty:springBoot2-ubi-min` image and will monitor DockerHub for any updates.
 - A `binary` [BuildConfig](https://docs.openshift.com/container-platform/3.11/dev_guide/builds/build_strategies.html) that will be used by the Jenkins Pipeline to build the application Docker image
 - A `jenkinsfile` BuildConfig that defines the `Pipeline` using the `Jenkinsfile` in GitHub (with the URL provided as a parameter when the application is created)